 You can still find homepage SEO titles that contain nothing more than the company name.
 The title on a homepage and every other website page and post is a golden opportunity to inform people about what your company does when they read a snippet from your website in search results.

-Keep in mind that the on-page title that people see when reading the page can be different from the off-page title, which is what appears in the search results.
+Keep in mind that the on-page title people see when reading the page can differ from the off-page title, which appears in the search results.

 Another important off-page element is the Meta description.
 Even though Google rewrites the Meta description well over half the time, it’s worth adding your own descriptions to all your pages and posts.